ClaireYang25/CodePal/README.md

 1.  **Prepare Chrome**: Use Chrome 120+ and enable the Prompt API at `chrome://flags/#prompt-api-for-gemini-nano`.
 2.  **Load the Extension**: Open `chrome://extensions`, enable **Developer mode**, click **Load unpacked**, and select this project's folder.
 3.  **One-Time AI Download**: The first time you open the CodePal popup, you may be prompted to download the Gemini Nano model.
 This is a quick, one-time setup that enables all on-device AI features.
 4.  **See the Magic**: Keep a Gmail tab open in the background.
-When you receive an OTP email, the CodePal popup will appear automatically with your code, ready to be copied with a single click.
+When you receive an OTP email(from any webpage), the CodePal popup will appear automatically with your code, ready to be copied with a single click.

 > **For a full testing guide**, see [`docs/TEST_DASHBOARD.md`](docs/TEST_DASHBOARD.md).